sujanabasnet/Picasso/README.md

 ## Extensions

 1. View multiple images at once in separate windows - Users can view the image in a different window by clicking on "Evaluate in a new window" button.
+2. Generate an image from a string by evaluating strings("stringToEvaluate")